Who We Are

 Danny Chervoni

-Head Gardener and O.G.
+Head Gardener and Bee Keeper and O.G.
 (Original Gardener)

-Danny has lived in the area since he was 14, and is a sort of Mayor of 140th Street.
+Danny has lived in the community since he was 14, and is a sort of Mayor of 140th Street.
 He went to junior high school at Alexander Burger, across the street from Brook Park.
 He then went to De Witt Clinton High School where he swam, and before graduating he joined the Marines.
 He is a Warehouse Manager in the neighborhood that sells holiday gifts and he coordinates enormous holiday sales events at Jacob Javits Convention Center, Grand Central Station and more.
 Danny is a skilled Dj and donates his time for local events.
 When a local resident found an injured red tail hawk, Danny was the person he called.
 Danny was later recognized by Parks Commissioner Adrian Benepe with a letter and glossy photo of the release in Central Park of hawk he helped rescue.

 Ray Figueroa